-The Norwegian Communications Authority has selected Telia Carrier to build a secure diverse fiber route between Norway and abroad.
+The Norwegian Communications Authority has selected Telia Carrier to build a secure diverse fibre route between Norway and abroad.

 Telia Carrier won the contract after a tender process based on Bulk Infrastructure’s new secure route from Oslo via Kristiansand to Denmark.
 Telia Carrier will serve as an anchor customer for Bulk’s Havsil subsea cable.

-The new fiber route will add much-needed diversity, as most Internet traffic from Norway follows two specific routes through Sweden.
+The new fibre route will add much-needed diversity, as most Internet traffic from Norway follows two specific routes through Sweden.

 “With this agreement, we facilitate increased geographical distribution of traffic between Norway and abroad on a daily basis, and we also ensure that our national needs are taken care of should serious incidents occur that affect the existing international traffic to Sweden,” said Elise Lindeberg, director of the security department at Norwegian Communications Authority.